 This sun-drenched city is in the heart of Greater Palm Springs and woos trendy visitors with its stylish boutiques, chic art galleries, premier golf courses, top-notch restaurants, and entertainment venues.

-Just a couple of hours away from Los Angeles, and a little east of glamtastic Palm Springs, you can expect an eclectic crowd.
+Just a few hours away from Los Angeles and a little east of glamtastic Palm Springs, you can expect an eclectic crowd.
 Find hikers looking for popular hiking trails and hipsters looking for West Coast art.
 Meet retirees enjoying their natural desert surroundings and snowbirds relaxing amongst the desert wildlife.
 You can also find a happy LGBTQIA+ community.

 While some are here for the sun-kissed sights and stellar shopping in the heart of Palm Canyon Dr., others book tickets for the city’s festivals—including the Greek Festival, the Desert ARC Italian Festival, CanadaFest, and many more that take place throughout the year.
 If you’re looking for the best things to do in Palm Springs during your visit, Palm Desert should definitely be on your list.

 If it already is, we’ve compiled the best things to do in the Palm Springs area you should include in your itinerary.
 This list includes activities for families, couples, and solo travelers, offering a diverse mix of popular tourist activities and hidden gems across the Mojave Desert.

 - Things to Do in Palm Desert, California